 Crucial X8: Excellent performance

 I tested the X8 using a 10Gbps USB port (USB 3.2 Gen 2), and it was the fastest of its type.
-The driver delivered the sustained copy speeds of more than 620 megabytes per second and more than 840 MB/s for writing and reading, respectively.
+The driver delivered sustained copy speeds of more than 620 megabytes per second and more than 840 MB/s for writing and reading, respectively.

 The X8, on the other hand, works with all USB ports (including USB 2.0) and Thunderbolt 3 port.
 (All Thunderbolt 3 ports have built-in support for USB 3.2 Gen 2.)

 When tested with a USB 3.2 Gen 1 (5 Gbps) port, the X8 also excelled, topping the chart of same-standard portable SSDs.
 The drive also worked with USB 2.0 in my trial with a sustained speed of around 40 MB/s.

-I used for the X8 for a couple of days continuously and ran into zero problems.
+I used the X8 for a couple of days continuously and ran into zero problems.
 The drive got a little warm during the long operation but not to the point of concern.